 The side effects are basically the same as enduring a bladder infection which includes the need to urinate often as well as small amounts of nausea.
 Regardless, it is still one of the very popular bladder infection home remedies that is known to be effective.

-So, if you happen to experience these often and need some type of solution, baking soda may be it for you.
-Life can be hectic and visiting the doctor frequently can also cause additional stress which never helps with the healing process.
-As with any great solution, there are side effects too.
+So, if you happen to experience these often and need some type of solutions, baking soda may be the answer.
+Life can be hectic at times and visiting the doctor frequently can also cause additional stress which never helps with the healing process.
+As with any great solutions, there are side effects too.
 So, it’s important to monitor intake and research your medical history prior to use.
-But, the good news is that it is a treatment and can help you take some control in fighting these infections.
+But, the good news is that it is a natural treatment and can help you take some control in fighting these infections yourself.

 Avoid Alcohol And Caffeinated Beverages

-Limit your alcohol and caffeine intake can help with the recovery process as these are bladder irritant substances.
+Limit your alcohol and caffeine intake can help with the recovery process as these substances are known to irritate the bladder wall.

 Avoid Sexual Relations